Biography

 Conrado Moya - Marimba

-Conrado Moya is endorsed by the American marimba maker Marimba One, with whom he has developed his very own marimba mallet series.
+Conrado Moya is endorsed by the American marimba maker Marimba One, with whom he has also developed his own series of marimba mallets.

 Press Kit